tomichj/authenticate/README.md

 See [config/locales/authenticate.en.yml](/config/locales/authenticate.en.yml) for the default messages.

 ## Extending Authenticate

-Authenticate can be further extended with two mechanisms:
+Authenticate can be extended via two mechanisms:

 * user modules: add behavior to the user model
-* callbacks: add behavior during various authentication events, such as login and subsequent hits
+* callbacks: add rules or behavior during various authentication events, such as login and subsequent hits

+Most of authenticate's behavior is implemented with a user module and a corresponding callback.
+User modules add behavior to the user, and the callback uses the user model data to decide an authentication attempt is valid or invalid.

 ### User Modules

 Add behavior to your User model for your callbacks to use.
-You can, of course, incldue behavrio yourself directly in your User class, but you can also use the Authenticate module loading system.
+You can include behavior yourself directly in your User class, but you can also use the Authenticate module loading system.

-To add a custom module to Authenticate, e.g. `MyUserModule`:
+To add a custom module for Authenticate to load into your User model, e.g. `MyUserModule`:

 ```ruby
 Authenticate.configuration do |config|